 Outstanding Rafting Conditions on the Lower Kern are Expected through August

 By Matt Volpert|2016-10-26T18:48:36+00:00August 5th, 2011|Categories: California Rafting, Kern RiverLower Kern River RaftingLower Kern Rafting, Lower Kern Rafting, Lower Kern River Rafting, lower kern river whitewater rafting trips kern river outfitters|Comments Off on Outstanding Rafting Conditions on the Lower Kern are Expected through August

 About the Author: Matt Volpert

 Matt Volpert is the outfitter and owner of Kern River Outfitters.
 His first rafting trip was a multi-day down the Rogue River when he was six months old.
-He's currently based in Southern California.
+His hobbies are metal detecting and meteorology.
+He's based in Southern California.